 The first step in performing the calculations is to determine the appropriate scenario found on the sidebar of the dashboard.
 After the scenario determination, the desired calculation must be selected using the selection box at the top of the dashboard.
 The one sample mean and one sample proportion scenarios can calculate sample size, power, or margin of error while the two sample means, two sample proportions, and time to event scenarios can calculate sample size and power.
 The rest of the dashboard will then update automatically based on the scenario and calculation selections.

-2.2.2 Inputs and Outputs
+2.2.2 Dashboard Inputs and Outputs

 The layout of the dashboard for each page is very similar.
 The one sample mean, one sample proportion, two sample means, and two sample proportions scenarios are all set up with study information on the left-hand panel and calculation information, as well as the calculation itself, on the right-hand panel.
-The time to event scenario is slightly different in that the study information is on the left-hand panel, population information is on the middle panel, and the calculation information and the calculation itself is on the right-hand panel.
+The time to event scenario is slightly different in that the study information is on the left-hand panel, population information is on the middle panel, and the calculation information, and the calculation itself, is on the right-hand panel.
 For all of the pages, the final calculation is outlined in green as seen below.

 2.2.3 Real-Time Interactive Results

-Within each scenario, there are numerical and, in the case of the time to event scenario, categorical inputs.
-There are many other sample size and power calculation tools available online or as functions in programming languages.
-The majority of these tools, however, require the user to submit a set of inputs to calculate an output.
-Then, if the user wants to perform a new calculation, a new set of inputs must then be submitted.
+On each page, there are numerical and, in the case of the time to event scenario, categorical inputs.
+There are many other sample size and power calculation tools available online or as functions in programming languages, however, the majority of these tools require the user to submit a set of inputs to calculate an output.
+Then, if the user wants to perform a new calculation, a new set of inputs must then be submitted making it difficult to see the direct effect of a change in inputs.
 This application allows the user to update the set of inputs and see the resulting output changes in real time.
-This helps the user make clear comparisons between differences in inputs in real time.
+This helps the user make clear comparisons between differences in inputs more effectively.

 3. Application Tabs